 Sunnyside played an important role in the development of the first electric streetcar in San Francisco.
-Before the enterprise was initiated in 1890 by streetcar-railway engineer John Wesley Hartzell, with financial backing from millionaire real-estate speculator Behrend Joost, horse-powered and cable-driven streetcars were the norm.
-Soon the newly introduced technology would power many of SF’s many privately-held transit lines.
-But the San Francisco and San Mateo Railway was the first electric railroad in the city.
+The pioneering enterprise was initiated in 1890 by streetcar-railway engineer John Wesley Hartzell, with financial backing from millionaire real-estate speculator Behrend Joost.
+Before that, horse-powered and cable-driven streetcars were the norm in the city.
+Soon the newly introduced technology would power many of San Francisco’s many privately-held transit lines.

 Although a sparsely populated neighborhood during the decades around the turn of the last century, Sunnyside had both a streetcar—San Francisco’s first electric car—and the Southern Pacific San Francisco-San Jose steam train running along its eastern border.
-The two lines crossed at an oblique angle, just south of Monterey blvd and Joost Ave—an area now disappeared by the excavations for I-280.
+The two lines crossed at an oblique angle, just south of Monterey Boulevard at Joost Avenue—an area now disappeared by the excavations for I-280.
 It was referred to as the Sunnyside crossing, and was a notorious site of fatalities and injuries during these years.